-[July 1, 1994] [Revision date: [Revision date: [Revision date: [Revision date: July 8, 1994] October 7, 2002] August 15, 2005] October 2, 2017]
+[Revision date: July 8, 1994]

+[Revision date: October 7, 2002]

+[Revision date: August 15, 2005]

 The Board furnishes transportation in compliance with State law.
 This fact does not relieve parents of students from the responsibility of supervision until such time as the student boards the bus and after the student leaves the bus at the end of the school day.